segalion/lil-xgui/README.md

 # lil-xgui
-A lightweight wrapper for [lil-gui](https://github.com/georgealways/lil-gui) that extends its functionality without modifying it. lil-xgui follows the same philosophy: minimal, powerful, and efficient.
+An ultralightweight wrapper for [lil-gui](https://github.com/georgealways/lil-gui) that extends its functionality without modifying it.

+lil-xgui follows the same philosophy: minimal, powerful, and efficient.

 ## ✨ Features
 - **Icons in controllers and folders** with `.icon(iconName)` access to >200.000 open source vector icons by its name.